THE TRAVELLING HISTORIAN -- THE 'LITTLE CORPORAL' COMES HOME

 photo by G.Wilson

-Napoleon was the outstanding figure of his time.
-For tourists his tomb is one of the many must-see attractions in Paris.
+Napoleon is the most famous French figure of all time.
+For tourists his tomb is one of the many, must-see attractions in Paris.
 For the people of France, it is a place of pilgrimage.

 Back